Ambani bomb scare probe: Delhi govt seeks report regarding seizure of mobile phone from Tihar Jail | Law-Order

 ''Based on information provided by the Special Cell, Tihar Jail authorities have seized a mobile phone from a jail where certain terror convicts are lodged.
 It is suspected that this phone has been used for operating Telegram channels used recently for claiming responsibility for terror acts/ threats,'' Deputy Commissioner of Police (Special Cell) Pramod Singh Kushwah said.

-The officer said further investigation and forensic analysis will be done after the mobile handset and details of the seizure are received from the Tihar Jail authorities.
+Earlier in the day, the officer had said further investigation and forensic analysis will be done after the mobile handset and details of the seizure are received from the Tihar Jail authorities.

 The Mumbai Police took the help of a private cyber agency to track the location of the phone on which the Telegram channel was created, the senior Mumbai Police official had said.

-During the investigation, the location of the phone was traced near Delhi's Tihar Jail, he added.
+During the investigation, the location of the phone was traced near Delhi's Tihar Jail, he had said.

-A Mahindra Scorpio SUV with gelatin sticks was found parked near ''Antilia'', the multi-story residence of Ambani, in south Mumbai on February 25.
+A Mahindra Scorpio SUV with gelatin sticks was found parked near ''Antilia'', the multi-storey residence of Ambani, in south Mumbai on February 25.

 The message had also demanded payment in cryptocurrency and mentioned a link to deposit the same.